ashoksharma842/100DaysOfCodeChallenge/log.md

 A new folder/repo is made for loggin progress.
 So it can be seen on git hub.
 For now just copied the code files and not the whole project.

+### Day 5: 14-02-2022

+**Today's Progress**: Read baromatric pressure sensor's ID using I2C.

+**Thoughts:** To confirm the working of Sensor, first sensor is tested with standard arduino code with esp32.
+It was working fine.
+Then the I2C read code (bare metal) was made on Nuvoton.